 There are also a few things you need to take into consideration when working with hydration.
 Inaccurate measurements, adding additional flour or water during kneading, humidity and altitude are factors that will affect the hydration of the dough.

 I’ve already briefly mentioned this, but I can’t emphasize the importance of measuring your ingredients accurately!

 Measuring your ingredient by weight using a kitchen scale is much more accurate than measuring by volume, e.g. using cups.
 The reason is that it’s extremely hard to level ingredients like flour, precisely in a measuring cup.
 In addition, the volume of flour can vary several percentage points, depending on how the single motes of flour are positioned in the cup.
 This is not the case when you measure by weight, then you know you’ll have the exact same amount of flour every time.

 One thing worth mentioning is that the hydration of your dough is the total amount of water compared to flour at the end of the baking process.
-So if you use a lot of flour during kneading, you will effectively reduce the hydration.
-The reason is that your amount of flour in the dough has increased, making the percentage of water lower.
-I, therefore, recommend measuring all your flour you plan to use beforehand, and not add any additional flour.
+So if you use a lot of flour during kneading, you will effectively reduce hydration.
+The reason is that the amount of flour in the dough has increased, making the percentage of water lower.
+I, therefore, recommend measuring all the flour you plan to use beforehand, and not adding any additional flour.
 This will result in a more consistent dough.